poplars-dev/poplars-dev.github.io/catalogue.md

 Don't hesitate to
 <a href="mailto:chris@poplars.dev?subject=Customization%20Catalogue%20Request">
-contact us</a> if you could use one of the customizations, need one tweaked for a specific use case, or have something complete new that needs building.
+contact us</a> if you could use one of the customizations, need one tweaked for a specific use case, or have something completely new that needs building.

 {% include search.html %}